tabarra/txAdmin/docs/dev_notes.md

     - [ ] use the standalone json editor page
     - [ ] write the reset fxserver button
         - requires changing the webroute permissions and updating the MainRouter
+    - [ ] Add a "Dev Server Mode" (`general.devServerMode`), which:
+        - [ ] changes the txAdmin logo and maybe some other styling changes to make it easier for devs to see notice if they are on the prod or dev txAdmins
+        - [ ] disables `server.shutdownNoticeDelayMs`
+        - [ ] disables prompt to confirm on server controls and resetting fxserver
+        - [ ] maybe some other slight
+        - [ ] allows runcode
+        - [ ] maybe BigRadio group with Dev, Normal, and Lockdown mode, which blocks some stuff from the NUI
 - [ ] Player drops page
     - [ ] fix: blurred chart lines
         - `imageRendering: 'pixelated'` might fix it